zhaoyonghe/Email-System/README.txt

 DATA
 .

-3. No space between : and < (2nd message in tests/00008)
+3. No space between : and <.
 For example, this is not allowed:

 MAIL FROM: <username>